bogdansadikovic/DeepC/README.md

 # Credits:

 This framework is not made without the help of awesome people who created their own libraries that allow DeepC to work as well as it does.
-Below are the libraries that DeepC and DeepCimple use, as well as their GitHub repositories (Please check them out, they're really awesome people!):
+Below are the libraries that DeepC and DeepCimple use, as well as their GitHub repositories (Please check them out, they're really awesome people for making these libraries!):

 stb_image (Image processing that helps with building models for image processing easier in C): https://github.com/nothings/stb